KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession5/book/ws2-events/1register.md

 </details>
    {% endhint %}

-1. Let's get rid of the `console.log()` in the event handler.
-We don't need that any more.

 1. Update the call to `submitOrder` in the event listener to pass in the `orderName` and `drinkName` variables.

    {% hint style='working' %}